KevinVerre/kevins-guide-to-git/README.txt

 But once you've read my guide and understand the core concepts of Git, you'll be ready to start mastering it.
 At that point, you will get much more out of the tutorials and references that others have created.

+This guide is stored in a public Github repository.
+Not only can you read it online at Github.
+But you can also see the commits to see how the guide changed over time.

 Topic 1.
 What Git is.